saucepoint/super-ERC4626-example/README.md

 2) Tokens are *canonically L2* (Arbitrum) for **affordable** utilization:
     1) **Deposit into the vaults from L2**
     1) Transfer, trade, and exchange the tokens on L2
-    1) Exchange rate is correctly observable on L2
+    1) Exchange rate is correctly observable on L2 (with some latency)
-    1) Use vaults as collateral in lending systems (???)
+    1) Ideally use vaults in composable systems -- i.e. lending (?)

 ---